codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 alt="Azure DevOps Token"
 %}

-From the *Scope* section choose the option *Show all scopes* and choose the following
+From the *Scope* section choose the option *Show all scopes* and choose the following:

 * Code - Read
 * Code - Status